 Four separate quarters fit for to be drawn

 With herb or box for to set flowers there in"

 Click here further details about reference sources listed below812 - Emperor Charlemagne, "Capitulare de Villis vel Curtis Imperiali Caroli Magni"

 Click here for feedback form

 Warning.
-I have college-training as an Accountant, not a horticulturist; therefore do not rely on anything here.
+I do NOT have any horticulturist training; therefore do not rely on anything here.